 Recent studies in the laboratory have defined a novel pathway of smooth muscle cell activation which depends on these receptors.
-Thrombin can induce
+Thrombin can induce cell growth by interacting with its G-protein coupled receptor.

-FIGURE 1: This series of photographs shows how a normal rat carotid artery (panel A-histologic cross-section) responds to injury.
-Angioplasty of the artery removes the surface endothelium (panel B).
-By two weeks (panel C), smooth muscle cells have migrated from the media into the intima (region above the elastic layer marked by the arrow) and have begun to proliferate (intimal hyperplasia).
-The thickening of the wall reaches a maximum by three months (panel D). cell growth by interacting with its G-protein coupled receptor.
 In rat smooth muscle cells, the activated thrombin receptor in turn causes the release of heparin-binding EGF-like protein (HB-EGF) from the cell membrane, and the released HB-EGF then binds to the EGF receptor to induce a cell response.
 Blockade of the EGF receptor with specific antibodies inhibits cell growth and suppresses intimal hyperplasia in balloon-injured rat carotid arteries.
 In human smooth muscle cells, thrombin treatment induces the release of endogenous FGF and activation of the FGF receptor, instead of the EGF receptor.
 FGF mediates the cellular stimulus induced by not only thrombin but also PDGF and Factor Xa.
-We are currently purflow suppresses it or induces it to shrink (atrophy).
-In the grafts, smooth muscle cells proliferate where endothelial cells are present, whereas in injured arteries they proliferate only where the endothelium is missing.
-Thus, depending on the physiological state, endothelial cells can have a positive or a negative effect on smooth muscle cell growth.
-Using molecular arrays, we are attempting to define the molecules altered by changes in blood flow that might regulate smooth muscle cell proliferation.
-We have recently identified bone morphogenetic protein-4 (BMP-4), a member of the TGF- $\beta$ family, by array analysis.
-BMP-4 is expressed by endothelium, is upregulated by increased shear stress, and inhibits growth and at suing experiments designed to understand "crosstalk" between growth factor and cytokine pathways.
+We are currently pursuing experiments designed to understand "crosstalk" between growth factor and cytokine pathways.